-Greater Bendigo Coronavirus (COVID-19) updates
+Greater Bendigo service updates and Coronavirus (COVID-19) information

 Information relating to changes in Greater Bendigo as part of the response to the coronavirus (COVID-19) pandemic has been grouped by the following topics:

 For more information on the COVID-19 disease, please visit the Department of Health and Human Services.

 Community members who are concerned about others not practicing social distancing should call the Police Assistance Line – 13 14 44.